The Dreamers by Karen Thompson Walker

 “Whatever this is, it comes over them quietly: a sudden drowsiness, a closing of the eyes.
 Most of the victims are found in their beds.”

 The Dreamers is told in third person omniscient with many characters to follow as the sickness makes its way through a small college town in Southern California.
 While this narrative voice works in a lot of stories, it did a disservice in this book for me.
-I found the plot to being mostly telling instead of showing, and unfortunately the downside of having a myriad of characters to follow in this narrative voice means you don’t really learn much about their thoughts and motivations.
-Ultimately, I didn’t care for any of them and I feel like the perspectives lacked any sense of urgency, which is something that I would have loved to see as a focal point of the characters as this mysterious illness begins to spread.
+I found the plot to being mostly telling instead of showing, and unfortunately, the downside of having a myriad of characters to follow in this narrative voice means you don’t really learn much about their thoughts and motivations.
+Ultimately, I didn’t care for any of the characters and I feel like the perspectives lacked any sense of urgency, which is something that I would have loved to see as a focal point of the characters as this mysterious illness begins to spread.

 When I say that there is not a main character of the book, I mean it.
 The narrative shifts between… a lot of different people in the town as the sickness spreads to the point that I wonder if the main character is meant to be the town itself.
-In that way the reader is able to draw theories and watch the developments, but for me this had the side effect of being confusing because there were so many people to keep track of.
+In that way, the reader is able to draw theories and watch the developments, but for me, this had the side effect of being confusing because there were so many people to keep track of.
 This is a book that would benefit from having a character list at the front to help jog your memory while reading because the narrative shifts are not systematic: sometimes a lot happens before we revisit them.

 As a result of my not connecting with the characters, I found that this was a plot-driven story but on more than one occasion I found myself confused with the storytelling.
 There seemed to be a couple of continuity errors, such as characters falling asleep and then not being asleep later, and I honestly spent much of my time reading this book intensely confused.
 It is worth noting that I read an uncorrected proof and it is possible that the continuity errors I noticed will be fixed prior to publication.

 I do want to say that the town is diverse ethnically, and one of the “main characters” Mei is Chinese American that is struggling to fit in with her peers at university.
 There is a heartbreaking scene at the beginning of the book where the others on her dorm floor make a big deal about a smell and find that it is a meal her mother makes that she loves.
 She winds up throwing away her food and being ashamed, and I really wish that racism was challenged in the text.
-I know that her character was meek and shy, and that things like this happen, but this exchange broke my heart.
+I know that her character was meek and shy and that things like this happen, but this exchange broke my heart.

 Where this book shines is with the poetic writing.
-The book had such a strong start and I was instantly engaged, but unfortunately my engagement dwindled as more characters were introduced.
+The book had such a strong start and I was instantly engaged, but unfortunately, my engagement dwindled as more characters were introduced.
 The synopsis makes it seem like the book is about Mei, and while I felt for her the most out of the cast of characters she isn’t the central character to the book – had she been it would have been much stronger.
 My opinion is definitely in the minority as the average rating on Goodreads at the time of writing this review is 3.99, with only 22 of the 467 ratings being a two- or one-star rating.
 Take my review with a grain of salt and if this sounds like something you would enjoy, pick it up.
 If you tend to agree with my reviews… I might recommend that you avoid this one.

 REPRESENTATION: Chinese American